-The type of mosquitoes that is at present bothering some residents or Forest Hills is the culex pipiens, or house mosquito.
-This type is especially troubleas it comes into the house and sings and bites at when one desires to sleep.
+The type of mosquitoes that is at present bothering some of the residents or Forest Hills is the culex pipiens, or common house mosquito.
+This type is especially troublesome as it comes into the house and sings and bites at night when one desires to sleep.

 The breeding places of this type are numerous.
-It breeds stopped-up drains, water barrels, bird baths, pools, and act in almost any fresh water that is sufficiently polted.
-The more stagnant the water, the more rapid the the mosquitoes.
+It breeds in stopped-up drains, water barrels, bird baths, pools, and in fact in almost any fresh water that is sufficiently polluted.
+The more stagnant the water, the more rapid the growth of the mosquitoes.

-the house mosquito is not thought to fly very far-not than a few hundred yards-so if any one is bothered mosquitoes in the house, it would be well to examine the drains about the house to make sure that there is standing water.
-If water is found, it should be oiled week, regularly.
-If one has a bird bath in the yard, water should be all cleaned out each week and fresh supplied, as bird baths furnish an ideal place for squito breeding.
-It is important that all the old stagmater water be cleaned out, or otherwise the larvae and the would still remain in the bath.
-If the water is thrown the ground, the wrigglers soon die.
+The house mosquito is not thought to fly very far-not more than a few hundred yards-so if any one is bothered by mosquitoes in the house, it would be well to examine all the drains about the house to make sure that there is no standing water.
+If water is found, it should be oiled every week, regularly.
+If one has a bird bath in the yard, the water should be all cleaned out each week and fresh water supplied, as bird baths furnish an ideal place for mosquito breeding.
+It is important that all the old stagnant water be cleaned out, or otherwise the larvae and pupae would still remain in the bath.
+If the water is thrown on the ground, the wrigglers soon die.

-The bird bath and catch basin in Olivia Park have the attention of the local inspector for the last few as, and some breeding has been found there.
-A request been made that the Sage Foundation Homes Company the bath and basin every week and at the same time the catch basin to prevent breeding.
+The bird bath and catch basin in Olivia Park have had the attention of the local inspector for the last few weeks, and some breeding has been found there.
+A request has been made that the Sage Foundation Homes Company clean the bath and basin every week and at the same time oil the catch basin to prevent breeding.

-The nearest large breeding place in this vicinity at the resent time is a large pond adjacent to a city dumping round on Queens Boulevard in Kew Gardens.
-This place been reported to the Street Cleaning Department whose they it is to keep the place in a sanitary condition and free mosquito breeding.
-It is being watched by your insector.
-This one dumping ground and the adjacent pool supply Forest Eills and nearby towns with 90% of their and mosquitoes.
+The nearest large breeding place in this vicinity at the present time is a large pond adjacent to a city dumping ground on Queens Boulevard in Kew Gardens.
+This place has been reported to the Street Cleaning Department whose duty it is to keep the place in a sanitary condition and free from mosquito breeding.
+It is being watched by your in-This one dumping ground and the adjacent pool supply Forest Hills and nearby towns with 90% of their flies and mosquitoes.

-While it is easy to locate and abate the large inland reeding places, it is very difficult to examine all the drains but every house in a community.
-So the local inspector as the cooperation of the residents of Forest Hills in this matter and suggests that each look after his own house.
-Even the smallest pool of water may turn out enough esquitoes to infest a neighborhood.
+While it is easy to locate and abate the large inland breeding places, it is very difficult to examine all the drains about every house in a community.
+So the local inspector asks the cooperation of the residents of Forest Hills in this matter and suggests that each look after his own house.
+Even the smallest pool of water may turn out enough mosquitoes to infest a neighborhood.

 The local inspector may be reached at all times through the Homes Company office.
-Any questions regarding mosgrations will be gladly answered.
+Any questions regarding mosquitoes will be gladly answered.